postgrespro/pg_probackup/Documentation.md

 - ID — the backup identifier.
 - Recovery time — the earliest moment for which you can restore the state of the database cluster.
 - Mode — the method used to take this backup.
 Possible values: FULL, PAGE, DELTA, PTRACK.
-- WAL — the way of WAL log handling.
-Possible values: STREAM for autonomous backups and ARCHIVE for archive backups.
+- WAL — the WAL delivery method.
+Possible values: STREAM and ARCHIVE.
 - Current/Parent TLI — timeline identifiers of current backup and its parent.
 - Time — the time it took to perform the backup.
 - Data — the size of the data files in this backup.
 This value does not include the size of WAL files.